pulsejet/billboard/README.md

-# InstiApp TV
+# Billboard
-Noticeboard application for InstiApp in SFML
+Digital billboard for [WnCC](https://github.com/wncc)'s InstiApp in SFML

 ## Dependencies
 The only two external dependencies are SFML (2.5+) and CURL, with OpenSSL for HTTPS requests.